Batman123n/Office-installation-script/Master scripts.md

   - Download the executable
   - Just double click on it
   - And input correct version
-# Windows will flag the executables so I recomend installing with python.
+# Windows may flag the executables so I recomend installing with python.